daniloderosa/TidyTuesday/README.md

 Feedback is very welcome via [Twitter](https://twitter.com/DaniloDeRosa96) or [mail](mailto:danilo.derosa.dd@gmail.com).

-This repository, its layout and its content is heavily inspired by [Cédric Sherer's work](https://github.com/z3tt/TidyTuesday).
-Cédric is a real inspiration and a great teacher (I happen to join one of his online course on ggplot).
+This repository, its layout and its content are heavily inspired by [Cédric Sherer's work](https://github.com/z3tt/TidyTuesday).
+Cédric is a real inspiration and a great teacher (I attended one of his online course on ggplot).
 If my work in R is the way it is, that's Cédric's merit.

 ***